pgooch/auto-seo/readme.txt

 == Changelog ==

+#### 2.1.2
+ + Fixed a bug that would prevent scripts from loading in my "critique" plugin.
+ + Fixed a typo that would cause double backslashes from appearing in the script and style links (although the script and style fiels still loaded properly).
+ + Updated the tested on version to 4.0.0 (it has previously been tested although the version did not get updated).
 #### 2.1.1
  + Added a button to check if AutoSEO is working.
  + Fixed some really terrible typos in the readme and settings page.